CyntiBinti/num-to-words-cli/README.md

 Future Enhancements >> with more time, I would have liked to have:
 - refactored the code in `index.js` by abstracting out the helper function code blocks (when I tried moving them to the `utils.js` file, I would get a circular dependency error)
 - added e.g. github actions as part of the CI/CD pipeline so that it can run various automated checks as part of the build
-- added linting/prettier rules to ensure a consistent code style (but I'm aware styles vary from organisation to organisation)
 - installed fun npm packages to add a cool UI to the CLI tool (to better enhance the users' experience) e.g. with *chalk* or *boxen*
 - figured out how to set the CLI command to be the filepath `./bin/numbers-to-words` -- I tried a number of solutions, but sadly I couldnt get it to work ([package.json](./package.json)).
 Would especially appreciate any feedback around this for my own learning please!